After all the media attention in recent years, many of us have heard of Alabama Rot.

-As of yet, the disease has only been recognised in dogs.
-There may be a seasonal influence to the disease, as a higher proportion of confirmed cases have occurred between the months of November and May.
+Currently the disease is only recognised in dogs.
+There may be a seasonal influence to the disease, a higher proportion of confirmed cases have occurred between the months of November and May.

 Often, the first presenting sign is a wound or sore of unknown cause, usually on a leg or lower part of the body, but sometimes on the face or inside the mouth.
-Your dog may be licking at the wound or sore if he or she can reach it, and it usually looks very red and raw.
+Your dog may be licking at the wound or sore if s/he can reach it and it usually looks very red and raw.

-In the following days, your dog might become unwell: he or she might start drinking more water, have a change in appetite, become lethargic or develop vomiting and diarrhoea.
+In the following days, your dog might become unwell: s/he might start drinking more water, have a change in appetite, become lethargic or start vomiting and diarrhoea.

-What should we do if we are worried about our dog?
+What to do if you are worried about your dog

 If you find a suspicious looking lesion on your dog and are unsure what might have caused it, then it is always best to consult your vet as soon as possible, especially if your dog is also showing signs of being unwell.

-Your vet will be able to advise you on the best course of action and may advise taking a blood sample and a urine sample from your dog to test.
+Your vet will be able to advise you on the best course of action and may advise taking a blood and urine sample from your dog for testing.

 This disease can progress very quickly, so prompt action is always advisable.

-Unfortunately, this is a very difficult question to answer as we still don't know what causes the disease.
+Unfortunately, protection is difficult because we still don't know what causes ARGV.

 Where cases have occurred, some people understandably avoid walking their dogs in the same area, but despite research, an environmental cause has not currently been proven.